jbosher1/Resume_Plus/README.md

 <h1>ResumePlus</h1>
 <h2>Fall semester software engineering capstone project. </h2>

-#Resume plus is a site that allows users to create, edit, and share unique resumes created in html challenging the traditional way of creating a resume.
+Resume plus is a site that allows users to create, edit, and share unique resumes created in html challenging the traditional way of creating a resume.

-#This site was built using flask as the framework, and sqlite to create and manipulate the database.
+This site was built using flask as the framework, and sqlite to create and manipulate the database.
-#Contributor's:
+Contributor's:
-##- Josh Boshers - Backend, UI functionality
+- Josh Boshers - Backend, UI functionality
-##- Timothy Cottrell - Backend, UI functionality
+- Timothy Cottrell - Backend, UI functionality
-##- Benson Huynh - Frontend UI design
+- Benson Huynh - Frontend UI design
-##- Vanessa Liaw - Frontend UI design
+- Vanessa Liaw - Frontend UI design
-##- Anastasia Meggison - Frontend UI design
+- Anastasia Meggison - Frontend UI design